nijobair/nijobair.github.io/sql-playground.md

 ---
-layout: sqlPlayground
+layout: sqlChallengeHub
-title: SQL Playground
+title: SQL Challenge Hub
 image: /assets/images/sqlPlayground.webp
-permalink: /sql-playground/
+permalink: /sql-challenge-hub/
 ---

 <div id="challenge-list" markdown="1">

-# SQL PlayGround
+# SQL Challenge Hub

 <img class="featured-image" src="{{ page.image | relative_url }}" alt="{{ page.title }}">

 ## Introduction

 Hi there!
-Welcome to the **SQL PlayGround!** Whether you're just starting out with SQL or already have some experience, one thing is for sure—practice is the key to mastering it.
+Welcome to the **SQL Challenge Hub!** Whether you're just starting out with SQL or already have some experience, one thing is for sure—practice is the key to mastering it.
 That’s why I’ve put together a collection of SQL challenges with varying levels of difficulty.
 These challenges are designed to give you hands-on experience and help you sharpen your SQL skills.
 The best part?
 It’s all completely **FREE!** No sign-ups, no strings attached.
 Just pick a problem and dive in!

 **Challenge ID \| Category \| *Credit* \| Difficulty**

-{% assign sorted_files = site.data.sqlPlayground | numeric_sort %}
+{% assign sorted_files = site.data.sqlChallengeHub | numeric_sort %}

 {% for file in sorted_files %}
   {% assign challenge = file[1] %}